Isolyth/Discord-Bot-Endpoint/README.md

 4. Push to your fork
 5. Create a Pull Request

+### Useful things you can help with

+1. I don't have much experience with docker, if you know of a way to make the image smaller, that would be great!
+The 80mb download isn't ideal
+2. Test it!
+Make sure it works on your machines too!

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.